Source code for pysindy.optimizers.base

 from sklearn.linear_model import LinearRegression

-from sklearn.linear_model._base import _preprocess_data
+from sklearn.utils import check_array

 from sklearn.utils.extmath import safe_sparse_dot